Ergodicity of Iwasawa continued fractions via markable hyperbolic geodesics: Iwasawa Continued Fractions

 \begin{remark} Note that with this definition, ergodicity with respect to a measure $\mu$ implies ergodicity with respect to any measure that is equivalent to $\mu$.
 In this paper, the relevant measure (or class of equivalent measures) will always be clear from context, and will often be a Lebesgue or Haar measure. \end{remark}

 We will prove the convergence of the Iwasawa CFs under the assumptions of \emph{properness} and \emph{discreteness}: \begin{defi}[Properness and Discreteness] The Iwasawa continued fraction is \emph{proper} if the closure of $K$ is bounded away from the unit sphere: $\rad(K)=\sup\{\norm{x}\st x\in K\}<1$.
-It is \emph{discrete} if $\Mod$ is a lattice in $G$. \end{defi}
+It is \emph{discrete} if $\Mod$ is a discrete subgroup (and therefore, by construction, a lattice) in $G$. \end{defi}

 There do exist convergent Iwasawa continued fractions that are not proper, most notably regular continued fractions on $\R$ and J.~Hurwitz continued fractions on $\C$.
 Likewise, one can construct proper but non-discrete Iwasawa continued fractions: for example, let $\X=\R$, $\Zee=\epsilon \Z$, and $K=(-\epsilon/2,\epsilon/2]$.
 The resulting continued fraction is generally not discrete, but will be convergent by the \'Sleszy\'nski-Pringsheim Theorem \cite{sleshinskiy} for $\epsilon<1/2$.